 Low hit rate

-One common issue is what's known as low hit rate.
+One common issue is what's known as a low hit rate.
 This can cause poor performance on your Redis server due to TTL misses.
-You can check hit rate using the Redis CLI INFO command:
+You can check the hit rate using the Redis command line interface (CLI) INFO command:

 Response